changqiong/changqiong.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor at theTokyo Institute of Technology(TiTech), School of Computing, [Miyazaki Lab](http://www.lsc.cs.titech.ac.jp/en/).
-At the same time, I am also collaborating with [Reconfigurable Computing Lab](http://www.darwin.esys.tsukuba.ac.jp/home/entop) at University of Tsukuba and [Yun Li's Lab](https://www.yunligroup.org/) at Nanjing University.
+I am an assistant professor at theTokyo Institute of Technology(TiTech), School of Computing.
 I received Ph.D. in Intelligent systems engineering from University of Tsukuba.
 Before joining TiTech, I was a researcher at National Institue of Advanced Industrial Science and Technology (AIST).

 Research Interests
 ======